muki0082/city-weather/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## App structure ##

+-- There are 3 components in the app
+-- Main component is app component
+-- The list of cities is in the cities component
+-- Forecast data for a single city is in the city component -- Cities component is redirected to, from the root of the application -- The array of city IDs is fixed
+-- javascript gets the forecast data from the API, by city ID and creates rows for the html table -- javascript gets the 5 day forecast from the second API by city ID and creates the html table with the data -- GoBack button opens previoud component